English (ENGL)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300-, or ENGL 400-] level course.
 Representative continental texts from Homer to Cervantes, selected both for their excellence and for their important influence on English and American literature.
 (Formerly 3300:366)

-ENGL:367 The Rhetoric of God (3 Credits)
+ENGL 367 The Rhetoric of God (3 Units)

 Addresses the nature of language and the purpose of rhetoric as applied to the possibility/impossibility of transcendence.
 Fulfills General Education Global Diversity requirement.
 (Formerly 3300:367)

-Gen Ed: - Global Diversity
+Gen Ed: Global Diversity

-ENGL:371 Introduction to Linguistics (3 Credits)
+ENGL 371 Introduction to Linguistics (3 Units)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level English course or permission.
 Scientific introduction to the study of written and spoken linguistic behavior in English.
 History of English, varieties of English, and acquisition of English also introduced.
 (Formerly 3300:371)

-ENGL:376 Legal Writing (3 Credits)
+ENGL 376 Legal Writing (3 Units)

 Prerequisite: Completion of ENGL 112 or any [ENGL 200-, or ENGL 300- , or ENGL 400-] level course.
 Intensive practice in writing for prelaw students through assignments based on actual legal situations and real cases.
 Particular attention to stating legal issues, writing persuasively, applying rules of law, and other topics that will help those preparing for law school and the profession.
 (Formerly 3300:376)

-ENGL:377 Advanced Poetry Writing (3 Credits)
+ENGL 377 Advanced Poetry Writing (3 Units)

 Prerequisites: ENGL 277, ENGL 111 and ENGL 112.
 Advanced practice in writing poems, emphasis on shaping publishable works.
 Survey of market.
 Class discussion of student poems; individual conference with instructor.
 (Formerly 3300:377)

-ENGL:378 Advanced Fiction Writing (3 Credits)
+ENGL 378 Advanced Fiction Writing (3 Units)

 Prerequisites: ENGL 278, ENGL 111 and ENGL 112.
 Advanced practice in writing short stories, emphasis on shaping publishable works.
 Survey of market.
 Class discussion of student stories; individual conference with instructor.
 (Formerly 3300:378)

-ENGL:379 Advanced Script Writing (3 Credits)
+ENGL 379 Advanced Script Writing (3 Units)

 Prerequisites: ENGL 112 and ENGL 279.
 This course focuses on writing for the screen and developing the visual imagination.
 (Formerly 3300:379)

-ENGL:380 Film Criticism (3 Credits)
+ENGL 380 Film Criticism (3 Units)

 Prerequisite: ENGL 112 or any 200-, 300- or 400-level English course.
 Application of literary critical theory to the study of film.
 (Formerly 3300:380)

-ENGL:381 Advanced Creative Nonfiction Writing (3 Credits)
+ENGL 381 Advanced Creative Nonfiction Writing (3 Units)

 Prerequisite: ENGL 276.
 This course advances student practice in the craft of Creative Nonfiction through writing exercises and workshop sessions.
 (Formerly 3300:381)

-ENGL:389 Special Topics: Literature & Language (3 Credits)
+ENGL 389 Special Topics: Literature & Language (3 Units)

-Prerequisite: Completion of ENGL 112 or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course.
+Prerequisite: Completion of ENGL 112 or any [ENGL 200-, or ENGL 300- or, ENGL 400- level] course.
 (May be repeated for credit as different topics are offered).
 Traditional and nontraditional topics in English literature and language, supplementing course listed in this General Bulletin, generally constructed around theme, genre and language study.
 (Formerly 3300:389)

-ENGL:390 Professional Writing I (3 Credits)
+ENGL 390 Professional Writing I (3 Units)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300-, or ENGL 400-] level English course, or permission of the instructor.
 Designed to help prepare student for a career as professional business writer.
 Stresses theory and practice of written and oral communication in business organization.
 Individual and group performance, relating to communication theories, concepts of semantics.
 Functional writing as well as special needs of business are illustrated by actual cases.
 Adapting style and organization is practiced.
 (Formerly 3300:390)

-ENGL:391 Professional Writing II (3 Credits)
+ENGL 391 Professional Writing II (3 Units)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300-, or ENGL 400-] level English course, or permission of the instructor.
 Designed to help prepare student for a career as professional technical writer.
 Covers principles and practices concerning editing company technical communications, such as specifications, annual reports, promotional brochures for technical products, services, scientific abstracts, proposals.
 Also treats problems of adapting materials to formats, graphic display of technical information, adaptation of technical material to nontechnical reader.
 (Formerly 3300:391)

-ENGL:392 Internship in English (1-3 Credits)
+ENGL 392 Internship in English (1-3 Units)

 Prerequisite: Minimum GPA of 2.5, permission of the instructor.
 (May be repeated for a maximum of six credits.)
 Critical reading and writing focused on career applications of the discipline of English.
 May count up to three credit hours toward the English major.
 (Formerly 3300:392)

-ENGL:399 The Gothic Imagination (3 Credits)
+ENGL 399 The Gothic Imagination (3 Units)

 Prerequisite: ENGL 112 or equivalent, or any 200-, 300- or 400-level English course.
 A loosely chronological study of major British, American, and European authors in the Gothic tradition.
-Focus on the literary conventions of Gothic fiction, to the "popular" nature of the literature and to its major themes/motifs.
+Focus on the literary conventions of Gothic fiction, to the 'popular' nature of the literature and to its major themes/motifs.
 (Formerly 3300:399)

-ENGL:400 Anglo Saxon (3 Credits)
+ENGL 400 Anglo Saxon (3 Units)

 Prerequisites: ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level English course, Junior or greater standing, or permission of the instructor.
 Studies in Old English language and Old English prose and poetry, including Beowulf.
 (Formerly 3300:400)